cszy/ethereum-demos/README.md

 `$ npm install -g webpack`

-Also, ensure that you are on a recent version of Node.
+Also, ensure that you're on a recent version of Node.
 For example:

 `$ nvm install 6.11.0`